Baths of Caracalla: Opera and concerts

 The central part of the bath complex (the caldarium) was the summer home of the Rome Opera company from 1937 to 1993.
 In 2001, use of the venue by the opera resumed but it now uses a temporary movable stage outside of the main structure, which reduces the stress on the antique ruins.

 It is also a concert venue, having achieved fame as the venue and backdrop for the first Three Tenors concert in 1990.

 Sporting

 The area was used for the Rome Grand Prix four times between 1947 and 1951.

 At the 1960 Summer Olympics, the venue hosted the gymnastics events.

+Film

+The baths were used as a filming location for John Wick: Chapter 2.

 Visiting

 The extensive ruins of the baths have become a popular tourist attraction.
 The baths are open to the public for an admission fee.
 Access is limited to certain areas/walkways to avoid additional damage to the mosaic floors.